-- Begin every rehearsal or meeting with a pronoun check in; hearing new pronouns out loud helps to normalize them.
+- Begin every rehearsal or meeting with a pronoun check-in; hearing new pronouns out loud helps to normalize them.

 - Have a conversation with your artists about how they wish to be represented in your press material.
 Be very clear with the media about your artists’ pronouns.
-If the media misgenders or displays homophobic views about your artists, advocate for your artist.
+If the media misgenders or displays transphobic views about your artists, advocate for your artist.
 Talk to the artist to see how they would like you to respond.
-Ask for the article to be corrected, or be taken down.
+Ask for the article to be corrected, or taken down.

 - Use consent to release forms that include pronouns and opt-out options when engaging with trans/gnb/gnc artists

 - Ask the artists what you can do better to create a more inclusive, safe and creative environment.
 Listen and learn from the community.
 Most importantly, be ready to change.